tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

-# What I am betting on
+## What I am betting on

 This is what I observe

 - LLMs are already good at LeetCode problems.
+    In addition, it seems that LLMs can solve LeetCode even without a dedicated thought process.
 - The code solutions to ARC-AGI problems is not much harder than LeetCode problems.
     There are no advanced data structures.
     There is no need to optimize for time complexity.
     There are no edge case that you find out and think through.
     Most of the time, you just need to put for loops in the correct places.
-    For half of the ARC-AGI-2 eval set problems, I think I could write the code in under 10 minutes.
+    For half of the ARC-AGI-2 eval set problems, I think I can write the code in under 10 minutes.

 I thought that I could easily achieve 6% just by lightly aligning the LLMs.
 As you can see, this is much harder than expected.

-I still believe writing code is one way to solve ARC-AGI.
+I see writing or following a procedure[^LLM-only] to be the way to solve ARC-AGI.
 As a human, you solve ARC-AGI with a processes.
-You do not just stream the output cell by cell - you copy the input, change the grid size, change some colors - you follow some procedure.
+You copy the input, change the grid size, change some colors - you follow some procedure.
 The procedure can be codified, with code.

 [^LLM-only]: Even if we have a LLM-only solution to solve ARC-AGI, it will involve the LLM reasoning by the coordinates, and making one operation at a time.
-It will still involve code.
+    Instead of writing code and executing it, it simulates the execution of the code.

-# General approach
+## General approach

 This is my approach